scpark20/KimchiSpeech/index.md

 | <audio src="wavs/KS/inference_3_S5G1.wav" controls preload></audio> | <audio src="wavs/KW/inference_3_W4G1.wav" controls preload></audio> |
 | --- | --- |

-Text5: and used an exceedingly beautiful type, which is indeed to look at a transition between Gothic and Roman,
+Text 5: and used an exceedingly beautiful type, which is indeed to look at a transition between Gothic and Roman,

 | **GT** | **Tacoton2** |
 | :--- | :--- |